Privacy-aware identification: Conclusion

-In this paper we focused on identification of Econometric models under differential privacy.
-We concluded that even with relatively simple models identification in this context requires the concepts and methods from the random set theory.
-We consider identification from the perspective of the limit of statistical experiments where differentially private implementation of the estimator is applied to the datasets of an increasing size.
-Identification in this case is the property of the set of weak limits of such estimators.
-Under our mild regularity conditions this limiting set is a convex compact random set and, thus, it needs to be characterized in probabilistic terms, for instance, using the containment functional.
+This paper examined econometric identification under DP constraints.
+We showed that even in relatively simple settings, identification requires tools from random set theory.
+By studying sequences of DP estimators applied to growing datasets, we defined identification in terms of the set of weak limits of these estimators.
+Under mild regularity conditions, this limiting set is a convex, compact random set that must be described probabilistically, for example through its containment functional.
+Our findings suggest that the loss of point identification under DP may be intrinsic to many econometric models that depend on local or nuisance parameters, or that involve significant informational asymmetry between the data curator and the researcher.

-We apply our theory to the analysos of the regression discontinuity design (RDD) where we consider both sharp and fuzzy design.
-We show that for both models the random set of weak limits of differentially private estimators contains non-degenerate random elements which precludes point identification of the parameters of interest.
-We illustrate this finding in a series of Monte Carlo simulations.

-Our result, in part, is driven by the structure of the estimators which have to rely on local properties of the underlying distribution.
-This may indicate that under differential privacy a similar behavior is to be expected for other Econometric models that rely on nuisance parameters.
+We also discussed how point identification might be restored through more active involvement of the data curator who is aware of the identification challenges created by DP-induced noise and informational asymmetry.
+The major takeaway from our results is that, in light of the many ongoing practical efforts to implement privacy-preserving mechanisms for data analysis, it is vital to engage more deeply with the econometric community.
+Their expertise will be essential in developing credible methods that balance privacy protection with meaningful econometric insight.